Boqvist helps Devils beat Coyotes 4-2 for 9th straight

 NEWARK, N.J.
-(AP) — Jesper Boqvist’s first goal of the season provided the spark the New Jersey Devils needed to keep their hot streak going.

-Boqvist scored the tiebreaking goal midway through the third period and the Devils beat the Arizona Coyotes 4-2 Saturday night for their ninth straight win.
+(AP)Jesper Boqvist scored the tiebreaking goal midway through the third period and the New Jersey Devils beat the Arizona Coyotes 4-2 Saturday night for their ninth straight win.

-“Timely goal scoring by different guys,” Devils coach Lindy Ruff said.
-“I even think tonight you know Bo getting on the score sheet, that gave us some energy, that got us going.
-Soon after we scored another one. … I think it’s been a total team effort.
-A lot of guys have contributed to the fact that we’ve been able to win that amount of games.”

 Tomas Tatar had a goal and an assist, and Jack Hughes and Dougie Hamilton also scored for the Devils, who have their longest streak since winning nine in a row Nov.
 17-Dec.
 7, 2007.
 Third-string goalie Akira Schmid had 16 saves in his first start of the season.

-“For me, it’s just pushing the pace, getting to my spots early and getting set for shots,” Schmid said.
-“It’s all about getting to the shots, that’s just main key for me.

-Dylan Guenther and Clayton Keller scored for Arizona, which had won the first three games of its season-high 14-game road trip.
+Dylan Guenther and Clayton Keller scored for Arizon, which had won the first three games of its season-high 14-game road trip.
 Karel Vejmelka finished with 22 saves.

-“Too many turnovers,” Arizona coach André Tourigny said.
-“We dig in our tank of energy way too much.
-When you turn the puck over, you have to work twice as hard to defend.”

 Boqvist put the Devils ahead 3-2 with 8:41 left as he converted his own rebound for his first of the season.